 - Milking machine became live due to faulty wiring

-- Cutting timber close to a 20,000 Volt (20kV) overhead electricity wire
+- Cutting timber close to an overhead electricity wire.

 - Power washing a cow shed using an extension lead

 - Deaths due to accidental contact with 'live' electricity.

 - Forage harvesters, combine harvesters or tipping trailers touching overhead wires.